dfornis/dfornis/content/post/predicting-search-data/index.md

 author = "Hugo Authors"
-title = "Predicting movement patterns with R" date = "2021-01-31" description = "One thing this pandemic has been a humbling reminder of is of our inability to make accurate predictions." tags = [
+title = "Predicting movement patterns with R" date = "2021-01-31" description = "The pandemic has been a humbling reminder of our inability to make accurate predictions." tags = [
     "r",
     "narrative economics",